TheMeinerLP/MinecraftOTEL/README.md

 Open Grafana at http://localhost:3000 (anonymous access is enabled).

 Notes:
-- Prometheus scrapes `host.docker.internal:9464` by default.
-On Linux you may need to add a host mapping or update `docker/prometheus.yml`.
+- Alloy listens on `4317/4318` for OTLP and forwards traces to Tempo.
+- Prometheus scrapes Alloy at `alloy:12345` (exposed as `localhost:12345`).
 - Loki is included for log testing.
-If you export logs via OTLP, route them through a collector or log shipper that writes to Loki.
+If you export logs via OTLP, add a logs pipeline in `docker/alloy.alloy`.

 ## API Usage (Paper + Velocity)
 MinecraftOTEL exposes a small API so other plugins can create meters or react to